At a Glance

 Joellen Reineck Wilhelm

 Davis, et al. v.
-Cox, et al. is a lawsuit filed against 16 current and former members of the Olympia Food Co-op Board of Directors over their decision to boycott Israeli goods.
-The boycott is part of the global Boycott, Divestment, and Sanctions (BDS) movement against Israel for violations of international law and the denial of Palestinian human rights.
+Cox, et al. was a lawsuit filed against 16 current and former members of the Olympia Food Co-op Board of Directors over their decision to boycott Israeli goods.
+The boycott was part of the global Boycott, Divestment, and Sanctions (BDS) movement against Israel for violations of international law and the denial of Palestinian human rights.
 The lawsuit was filed in a Washington State court by five co-op members seeking to block the co-op's boycott and to collect monetary damages against the board members, claiming that they acted beyond the scope of their authority and breached their fiduciary duties.
-The Center for Constitutional Rights and co-counsel Davis Wright Tremaine LLP argue that this action is an illegal Strategic Lawsuit Against Public Participation (SLAPP) and should be dismissed as it attempts to chill the board’s public statements on an issue of public interest.
+The Center for Constitutional Rights and co-counsel Davis Wright Tremaine LLP argued that this action was an illegal Strategic Lawsuit Against Public Participation (SLAPP) and should be dismissed, as it was an attempt to chill the board’s public statements on an issue of public interest.
 For more on the right to boycott, see our factsheet.
-This case is part of CCR’s efforts to support activists and grassroots organizations facing legal attacks for their advocacy on behalf of Palestinian human rights.
+This case was part of the Center for Constitutional Rights' efforts to support activists and grassroots organizations facing legal attacks for their advocacy on behalf of Palestinian human rights.